axarekma/WMC_2017_CUP/README.md

      (('Fredrik Persson', 'Dan Trulsson', 'Ondrej Skaloud'), 5), (('Fredrik Persson', 'Reto Sommer', 'Dan Trulsson'), 5)]
 ```

+A very prominent feature is the we se an abundance of the result (Persson, X, Dahlstedt)

+Here we see the effect of the bracket seeding.
+The world champion Alexander Dahlstedt was unfortunate to be placed in the lower bracket, that of the eminent favorite Persson, meaning that even if, overall, he is the second most likely winner, it seems that losing to Persson in the semifinals is even more likely.

 ## A posterior analysis of the results
 So how did we do?

-The results are in teh book and the national hymns have been sung.
+The results are in the book and the national hymns have been sung.
 It is easy to naively analyse the results by anecdotal evidence: The only 'correctly' predicted medal in the tournament was the Gold by Fredrik Persson.
 1/6 does not seem stellar.
 We must however notice accept that the cup-system is inherently very volatile, and even though all matches contain 18 lanes, the results have historically been very rich in unexpected events.
 Additionally, there are many more factors than pure averages that go into each mach that is played.
 Things that a simple MC simulation cannot hope to predict.

 As a more rigorous approach, we can compare the predictions that the MC simulations does with other methods.
 In order to do so we can check the outcome for all the matches for both men and women.
 This is done using the correct starting lane of the mach.